Nakheel Tower: Height

 Projections of Nakheel Tower's final height varied widely.
 Nakheel was believed to be engaging in a strategy of secrecy similar to that employed by Emaar with Burj Khalifa.
 According to officials at Nakheel, the tower was originally designed to be at least 700 m tall and have more than 160 floors, although an early render showed the tower with more than 200 floors.
 Companies involved in the project reported an initial height expectation of 1600 m which was later reduced to 1200 m.
 In July, 2007, Nakheel CEO Chris O'Donnell was reported to have said that "height isn't everything" and suggested that Al Burj might not be any taller than the Burj Khalifa, which is 828 m.
 Yet only a week later, Nakheel reaffirmed that the tower would be taller than 1 kilometer.
-A report on 20 June 2008 claimed that the tower was planned to be 1500 m tall.
+A report on 20 June 2008 claimed that the tower was planned to be 1 mi tall.
 This would not only surpass the Burj Khalifa, but it would also surpass the delayed Jeddah Tower in Saudi Arabia, which was intended to rise slightly over a kilometer.